5umit1711/5umit1711/README.md

 # 💫 About Me:
-🔭 I’m currently working on creating a video streaming app using MERN stack.<br>🌱 I’m currently learning Dockers.
+🔭 I’m currently working on creating a video streaming app using MERN stack.<br>🌱 I’m currently learning Docker.

 ## 🌐 Socials: